Thiago Mendes: Lille

 On 8 July 2017, Ligue 1 side Lille announced the signing of Mendes on a five-year contract.
 The transfer fee was reported as "worth up to €9 million" after being signed by manager Marcelo Bielsa.

 Lyon

 On 3 July 2019, Mendes signed for Ligue 1 club Lyon.

 Vasco da Gama

-On 3 July 2025, Mendes signed for Campeonato Brasileiro Série A club Vasco da Gama.
+On 3 July 2025, Mendes signed for Campeonato Brasileiro Série A club Vasco da Gama until December 2027.
+He quickly established himself as a starter and helped organize Vasco's defensive midfield, helping them reach the 2025 Copa do Brasil finals.
+On 15 March 2026, Mendes captained Vasco da Gama and scored his first goal for the club in a 2–1 victory over Palmeiras.